jelknernvcc/ghcictwebsite/source/sections/csc221/goals/session1210.md

 Our goal for today will be to add some simple colors and styles to our webpages.

+### Colors
+As we're adding colors to our websites, we'll have a little discussion about the different ways to specify colors

 ## Homework
 ### Finish your HTML page
 If you didn't get this finished in class, make sure that you get your HTML page